NovoNordisk-OpenSource/bifrost-open-telemetry-dotnet-exporter/README.md

     };
 ```

+# How to Contribute
+## Branching Strategy
+Trunk based branching strategy is used.
+New features are added by creating feature branches that are merged to main with a pull request.
+Pull requests requires the build pipeline to pass.

+## Versioning
+The nuget package follows [semver.org](https://www.semver.org).

+## Release Procedure
+These are the steps needed to create a new release:
+1. Make sure the `CHANGELOG.md`is up to date in tha main branch.
+2. In GitHub, create a new release.
+    1. The tag version should be the same as the version in the `CHANGELOG.md` file, prefixed with a 'v'.
+For example `v1.2.3`.
+    2. The release title should be the version number.
+Fx `1.2.3`.
+The release title is used as the version number in the nuget package.
+3. The release pipeline will now create a new nuget package and publish it to nuget.org.

+To build and publish the nuget package manually, do the following:
+1. Build and test the solution `dotnet build` and `dotnet test`
+2. Package the nuget package with the right version: `dotnet pack NovoNordisk.OpenTelemetry.Exporter.Bifrost -c Release /p:PackageVersion=[SEMVER.
+Fx 1.2.3]`

 # TODO
 - We could probably use BifrostOptions in the private methods of BifrostExporter and make the arguments simpler.
 - Add tests